MicrosoftDocs/minecraft-creator/Templates/TutorialTemplate.md

 [SUBSECTION TEXT]

 > [!NOTE]
-> Subsections (H3's and lower) will not be listed or linked in the article Table of Contents on MS Docs.
+> Subsections (H3's and lower) **will not** be listed or linked in the article Table of Contents on MSDocs.
 You can manually link to subsections, but keep this in mind as it can make navigating your tutorial difficult if subsections are overly long.

 > [!IMPORTANT]
 > Use as many sections and subsections as you need to complete your tutorial, but do not drill down further than H4's (####), and try to use those sparingly.